Rational function approximation with normalized positive denominators: Numerical Results

+{\textbf{Results}: The MaxAE of the $\mathcal{R}(n+1,n+1)$ Poleless Barycentric form is consistently outperformed by a $2n$ degree polynomial.
+However, as shown in their paper \cite{barycentric_poleless}, we note that it performs comparably to cubic splines.}

+{The Bernstein Denominator consistently outperforms the equivalent Poless Barycentric form.
+However, its approximations often fluctuate after $n=10$.
+This is likely due to converging to a non-global minimum, showing the difficulty of solving the nonlinear residuals.
+We also see that the Bernstein Denominator algorithm generally converges at the same rate, and sometimes better, than the equivalent $\mathcal{P}(2n)$ degree polynomial.
+Thus, the expected factor of 2 improvement is attained.}

-As noted in the original AAA paper \cite{AAA}, it consistently produces poles for $|2(x-0.5)|$ when using a $\mathcal{R}(n, n)$ for odd $n$.
+{As expected, the AAA algorithm consistently outperforms all methods.
+However, as noted in the original AAA paper \cite{AAA}, it produces poles for $|2(x-0.5)|$ for odd $n$.
 Similarly, for $\exp(-x)\, \sin(16x^2)$, the AAA algorithm produces poles for $n = 3, 4, 5, 7, 10$ and $13$, but doesn't produce poles when $n\geq 14$.
-In general, though, the AAA converges faster than the Bernstein Denominator algorithm when no noise exists.
-The exception occurs when approximating $\exp(-x)\sin(16 x^2)$, in which the AAA converges at a similar rate to the polynomial and Bernstein Denominator approximations.

-For $\exp(-x)\sin(16 x^2)$, it is worth noting that, when $n\leq 12$, the rational Bernstein Denominator produces approximations that are on par or slightly better than the corresponding polynomial approximation; however, they are worse when $n>15$.
-This is perhaps due to the nonlinearity of the problem, thus converging to a non-global minimum.
-For the other two functions, $\arctan(50(x-0.5))$ and $|2(x-0.5)|$, the rational Bernstein Denominator produces better approximations than the corresponding polynomial approximation, with the added benefit of being much smoother than the polynomial fits, as seen in Figure \ref{fig:aaa_bernstein_plots}.

-Once noise is introduced into the dataset, the AAA algorithm consistently produces poles inside the approximation interval and approximations with higher RMSE than a polynomial approximation.
-In contrast, the Bernstein Denominator algorithm never produces approximations with poles inside the interval $[0, 1]$, resulting in fits with lower RMSE than polynomial approximations.
-This is all performed while maintaining estimations with minimal spurious oscillations still present in polynomial fits.
+Moreover, the AAA and Bernstein Denominator converge at similar rates to a polynomial approximation for $\exp(-x)\sin(16 x^2)$.}